eightsmile/cfa/cfa level III/Alternatives/Alternatives.md

 #### Convertible Bond Arbitrage

+long short volatility 与 long short option方向一致，因为option 与 vol 正相关

 Convertible bond = straight debt + long equity call option

 - Conversion value = stock price * conversion ratio
     - If conversion value > bond value, then in-the-market
     - Vice versa
-- Conversion ration = # of share a bond can exchange
+- Conversion ratio = # of share a bond can exchange

 Convertible bond is complex structured, so generally under-valued. **Buy Convertible bond, short corresponding # of stocks.**

+If the convertible bond’s current price is near the conversion value, then the **combination of a long convertible and short equity delta exposure will create a situation** where for small changes in the share price and ignoring dividends and borrowing costs, **the profit/loss will be the same.**

+---

 ### Opportunistic Hedge Fund

 #### Global Macro Strategy

-- Top-down, fundamental model
+- **Top-down**, fundamental model
 - Heterogeneity 包括多种 assets 特异
 - leveraged